 What is typhoid fever?

-the rest of the world, but not in the U.S. Most cases in this country are in people
+the rest of the world, but less so in the U.S. Most cases in this country are in people

 You can get the disease by eating food or drinking water that is contaminated with

 What causes typhoid fever?

-People who recover from typhoid fever still carry the bacteria and can pass them on to other people.
+People who recover from typhoid fever can sometimes still have the bacteria in their

 What are the symptoms of typhoid fever?

 Once the bacteria are in your body, they increase in number and spread into your blood.

-- Fever of 102°F to 104°F (39°C to 40°C)
+Fever from 102°F to 104°F (39°C to 40°C)

 Loss of appetite

-- Sometimes a rash of flat, rose-colored spots
+Sometimes a rash of flat, rose-colored spots

 How is typhoid fever treated?